urbit/urbit.org/content/docs/userspace/graph-store/sample-application-overview.md

 ### Schema Enforcement

-Recall that in `%graph-store`, all data that is to be added to a graph passes through our custom validator.
+Recall that when using `%graph-store`, all data that is to be added to a graph passes through our [custom validator](https://github.com/ynx0/library/blob/master/mar/graph/validator/library.hoon).
-Take a moment to read through it and cross-check your understanding with the following explanation.
+Take a moment to read through it and cross-check your understanding with the following summary.

 **Validator logic summary**